-Biblical World (6hrs) The Cultural World (15 hrs) English Composition I & II......6 hrs (any appreciation course or philosophy) The Social World (9 hrs) (US History Before or Since or American Govt) (Western Civ I or II or World Geography) The Natural World (14 hrs) Health & Physical Education4 hrs (one hour must be physical activity) (Must include at least one science with lab course and one math course MT 1133 or higher; (excludes MT1123, MT 3133, MT 4123, GS 3213, GS 3233); Intermediate Algebra may be required if ACT Math score is less than 19; the mathematics requirement may be waived if ACT Math score is 28 or higher)
+General Education Requirements (44 hrs.)
+Biblical World (6hrs.)
+The Cultural World (15 hrs.)
+English Composition I & II......6 hrs. (any appreciation course or philosophy) The Social World (9 hrs.)
+(US History Before or Since or American Govt) (Western Civ I or II or World Geography) The Natural World (14 hrs.) (one hour must be physical activity) (Must include at least one science with lab course and one math course MT 1133 or higher; (excludes MT1123, MT 3133, MT 4123, GS 3213, GS 3233); Intermediate Algebra may be required if ACT Math score is less than 19; the mathematics requirement may be waived if ACT Math score is 28 or higher)

-Sports Management majors are required to take eight (8) elective hours outside the department of Health and Physical Education
+Sports Management majors are required to take eight (6) elective hours outside the department of Health and Physical Education/Sports Management